microsoft/dicom-server/docs/resources/v2-conformance-statement.md

 - `multipart/related; type="application/dicom"`
 - `application/dicom`

-> Note: The Server will <u>not</u> coerce or replace existing data on the DICOM binary.
-The DICOM binary will be stored as provided.
+> Note: the Server will <u>not</u> coerce or replace data in the DICOM PS 3.10 file.
+The DICOM file will be stored as provided, except where otherwise noted.

 The following DICOM elements are required to be present in every DICOM file attempting to be stored: